Types Of Coding For Qualitative Research

 • Pilot Test Your Codes: Before coding your entire dataset, test your codes on a small sample to ensure they are clear, relevant, and consistently applied.

-• Intercoder Reliability: If you're working with a team, establish intercoder reliability to ensure that different coders are applying the codes in the same way.
+• Intercoder Reliability: If you're working with a team, establish intercoder reliability to confirm that different coders are applying the codes in the same way.
 This can be achieved through training, regular meetings, and statistical measures of agreement.

 • Be Flexible: Coding is an iterative process, so be prepared to refine your codes as you delve deeper into the data.